Pressure on ministers to spell out plans for schools during concrete disruption

 Education Secretary Gillian Keegan will face the morning broadcast round on Monday for the first time since the schools crisis emerged on Thursday, and as she prepares to inform Parliament this week of the Government’s plans to address the problem.

-Ministers have promised to publish a list of the schools affected “in due course” but Labour has threatened to force a vote to compel its publication next week.
+Ministers have promised to publish a list of the schools affected “in due course” but Labour has threatened to force a vote to compel its publication this week.

 Remote learning for children unable to access face-to-face lessons should last “days, not weeks”, the Government has said, but ministers have not said exactly when the disruption might ease.